 The IFW COVID-19 Relief Fund provides microgrants to women-owned businesses that are being impacted by this crisis.
 You must start a crowdfunding campaign on IFW to be considered to receive a grant!

 Provide grants of up to $10,000 to businesses facing immediate financial pressure because of Covid-19—especially entrepreneurs of color, women-owned businesses and other enterprises in historically underserved communities who don’t have access to flexible, affordable capital.
 Can be used to pay rent & utilities, meet payroll, pay outstanding debt to vendors, other immediate operational costs.
-Applications are currently closed & will reopen on May 14th.

 Hello Alice is offering $10,000 grants being distributed immediately to small business owners impacted by coronavirus, as part of our broader mission to ensure Business for All.
 In addition to funding, grant recipients will receive ongoing support from the Hello Alice community.

 Created by Kathryn Finney, Founder & CEO of Digital Undivided, this small fund will give $100 support to 100 Black women who are building businesses to use in whatever way they need to use it.

 The Spanx by Sara Blakely Foundation donated $5 million to support female entrepreneurs in the wake of COVID-19 and teamed up with GlobalGiving to establish the Red Backpack Fund.
 GlobalGiving will be overseeing the fund, making 1,000 grants of $5,000 each to female entrepreneurs in the U.S. to help alleviate the immediate needs and support the long-term recovery of those impacted by the COVID-19 crisis.